ndsev/mapget/docs/mapget-dev-guide.md

 For `/tiles`, the HTTP layer:

-- parses the JSON body to extract `requests` and optional `stringPoolOffsets`,
+- parses the JSON body to extract `requests` (`tileIds` or stage-aware `tileIdsByNextStage`) and optional `stringPoolOffsets`,
 - constructs one `LayerTilesRequest` per map–layer combination,
 - attaches callbacks that feed results into a shared `HttpTilesRequestState`, and
 - sends out each tile as soon as it is produced by the service.

 In JSONL mode the response is a sequence of newline‑separated JSON objects.
 In binary mode the HTTP layer uses `TileLayerStream::Writer` to serialize string pool updates and tile blobs.
 Binary responses can optionally be compressed using gzip if the client sends `Accept-Encoding: gzip`.

-WebSocket `/tiles` uses the same request JSON shape but responds with binary VTLV frames only, and includes `Status` frames (JSON payload) whenever a request’s `RequestStatus` changes.
+WebSocket `/tiles` uses the same request JSON shape but serves only as the control plane: it emits `RequestContext` and `Status` VTLV frames, while `/tiles/next` performs the long-poll delivery of one or more binary tile frames (optionally batched up to `maxBytes`).

 ### Configuration endpoints